-- to comply with the law or in response to a court order, government request, or other legal process;
+- to comply with the law or in response to a court order, government request, or other legal process, including police investigations;

 - to protect the interests, rights, safety, or property of Mental Health Innovations, its affiliates, employees, or agents, including but not limited to Shout Volunteers.

 In order to ensure that we can provide a 24-hour service we use Shout Volunteers and Supervisors who may be based in different parts of the world.
 The locations include EU countries and New Zealand.
 In providing the Service we are supported by technical staff who are based in the United States of America.
 In order to provide support, in some cases they may have to access material which includes personal data and some of the countries involved (such as the United States of America) do not have data protection laws equivalent to those that we have in the UK.

 Where personal data is transferred to recipients located in countries that have not been recognized as providing an adequate level of data protection (such as the United States of America), we ensure that appropriate safeguards are in place, including by entering into the Standard Contractual Clauses with the data recipients.
 To obtain a copy of the safeguards we have put in place, please contact us as indicated below.

 We retain and store two different types of data after our conversation with you.
 Your personal and special category data, including your telephone number and the record of all the text messages that you exchange with us and any responses provided to the post-conversation survey, will be stored for up to 7 years after you last contact us.
 Once this time has passed we will permanently delete this data from our records.
 If you contact us again after this time, you will appear to be a new service user.
 We will not have any record of our previous conversations with you.